Users

 TL;DR

-Why Traditional Job Ads Don't Work with One-Way Video Interviews
+Why Traditional Job Ads Fail for One-Way Video Interviews

 Standard job postings follow a familiar formula: title, responsibilities, requirements, benefits, and "apply now."
 This works fine when applications lead to resume reviews.
 But when candidates face a camera unexpectedly?
 That creates friction.